CyberWizards/Write-Ups/CTFs/PhantomCTF/reverse engineering/Secret/writeup.md

 ## Walkthrough

 Alright, so we are given a **python bytecode** `(.pyc)` file.
-> Python bytecode is the intermediate file created by the python interpreter that so that it can be run by the **Python Virtual Information (PVM)**
+> Python bytecode is the intermediate file created by the python interpreter so that it can be run by the **Python Virtual Information (PVM)**
 > You can read more about this [here](https://opensource.com/article/18/4/introduction-python-bytecode)

 So, we can *decompile* this file which is convert this file to a `.py` using a tool called **uncompyle6**.